Conch house

 A conch house is a style of architecture that developed in Key West, Florida in the 19th century and used into the early 20th century.
 The style was also used in the other keys and in the Miami area.
 The introduction of the conch house style is attributed to immigrants from the Bahamas.

 Characteristics

-The conch house, like other Florida vernacular architecture styles, is built of wood, and set on posts or piers, which allows air to circulate under the floor.
+The conch house, like other Florida vernacular architecture styles, is built of wood, and set on posts or piers, which allows air to circulate via cross ventilation under the floor.
 Conch houses are rectangular, of one or two floors, and usually have a porch across the full width of the front of the house (both floors if the house has two floors).
 Other characteristics are horizontal weatherboarding or clapboarding, low gabled or hip roofs, and double-hung sash windows.
 Roofs may be metal or shingled.
 Conch house designs were often influenced by Classical Revival or Neoclassical architecture.
 Other than carved brackets and/or rafter ends on porches, conch houses generally lack ornamentation.